-- Be in an active university benefits-eligible position with a 20+ hour appointment immediately preceding your retirement date. - Have at least 5 complete years of qualified service with the university.
+- You must be a minimum of 50 years of age. - Have at least 5 complete years of qualified service with the university.
 (The university will NOT round up years in the first 5 years). - Meet PERA's age and years-of-service requirements. - Retire with PERA.
 If you elect to receive a lump-sum distribution from PERA or elect to postpone receiving your retirement pension to a later date you will be considered resigning (not retiring) from the university and, therefore, ineligible for university retiree benefits.

-NOTE: CU PERA retirees, spouses and dependents who are Medicare eligible are NOT eligible for CU Retiree medical and dental benefits.
+NOTE: CU PERA retirees, spouses and dependents who are Medicare eligible are NOT eligible for CU retiree medical and dental benefits.

-Normal retirement: Employees who have worked for the university in a benefits-eligible position (20 hours or greater) for at least 20 years will receive 100 percent of the university contribution toward retiree medical, dental and basic life insurance premiums.
+Normal retirement: Employees who have worked for the university in a benefits-eligible position (20 hours or greater) for at least 20 years will receive 100% of the university contribution toward retiree medical, dental and basic life insurance premiums.